flooose/flooose.github.io/_posts/2016-03-26-olinuxino-utility-server.md

 ## An olinuxino Utility Server hack

 I needed a utility server to do some experiments and sync some data between systems.
-After setting up [system](https://www.olimex.com/Products/OLinuXino/A20/A20-OLinuXino-MICRO/open-source-hardware) with [arch linux arm](https://archlinuxarm.org/) I realized that the io on the sdcard was simply too slow for there server to function as a dependable system, so I devised the following hack that boots system from sdcard, but mounts the root file system from the attached external hard drive resulting in a system whose io performs just like that of a normal system.
+After setting up the [system](https://www.olimex.com/Products/OLinuXino/A20/A20-OLinuXino-MICRO/open-source-hardware) with [arch linux arm](https://archlinuxarm.org/) I realized that the io on the sdcard was simply too slow for the server to function as a dependable system, so I devised the following hack that boots the system from sdcard, but mounts the root file system from the attached external hard drive resulting in a system whose io performs just like that of a normal system.